 Where to find it: No Zero Roulette is available at BetVoyager Casino

-We have heard in the past about instances in which casinos would ditch the zero pocket for a limited period to boost attendance.
-This is probably where the idea of No Zero Roulette came from.
-The game can be found at BetVoyager Casino and is one of their most popular products.
+We have heard of instances in which casinos temporarily removed the zero pocket to boost attendance.
+That idea likely inspired No Zero Roulette.
+This game is available at BetVoyager Casino and is one of the operator’s most popular offerings.

-This version of roulette has no house edge as such because the green zero is entirely removed from the wheel.
-The latter contains only 36 pockets, 18 black and 18 red.
-The standard payouts are awarded for winning bets which practically means the game pays at true odds.
+This version of roulette has no inherent house edge because the green zero is completely removed from the wheel, which now contains only 36 pockets – 18 black and 18 red.
+Standard payouts are awarded for winning bets, meaning the game effectively pays at true odds.

-You might wonder how does this gambling operator profit from one such roulette variation.
-Well, the casino deducts 10% of your winnings at the end of your betting session as a fee.
-In their defense, they are pretty transparent about this policy as it shows on the screen when the game loads.
+You might wonder how the casino profits from such a game.
+The answer is simple: the casino deducts 10% of your winnings at the end of your betting session as a fee.
+To their credit, this policy is clearly displayed when the game loads.

-No Zero Roulette is worth considering as the game itself does not have a house edge built into it.
-However, the 10% fee imposed on the profits is like a tax which works similarly to the house edge, in that the casino inevitably ends up winning in the long run.
+No Zero Roulette is worth considering because the game itself lacks a built-in house edge.
+However, the 10% fee on profits functions much like a house edge, ensuring the casino inevitably comes out ahead in the long run.

 Diamond Bet Roulette